heng0122/MusicMemory/README.md

 # MusicMemory
-Code used for statistical analyses and data visualizations for the paper "The interplay of music perceptual abilities and experiences with episodic musical memory".
+Code for data analyses and visualizations for the paper titled "The interplay of music perceptual abilities and experiences with episodic musical memory".